Skip to main content

 Januvia and Jardiance are two commonly prescribed oral medications used for Type 2 diabetes.

 Jardiance contains the active ingredient empagliflozin and is part of a drug class called sodium-glucose co-transporter 2 (SGLT2) inhibitors.
 Other examples of drugs in this class include Farxiga (dapagliflozin) and Invokana (canagliflozin).
 It works by helping the kidneys eliminate sugar through the urine.
-Jardiance is made by Boehringer Ingelheim and has several FDA approvals, which include:
+Jardiance is made by Boehringer Ingelheim and has several FDA-approved indications, which include:

-• To improve blood sugar control in adults and children 10 years and older with Type 2 diabetes, along with diet and exercise
+• Blood sugar control in adults and children 10 years and older with Type 2 diabetes, along with diet and exercise

-• To lower the risk of cardiovascular death and heart failure hospitalization in adults with heart failure
+• Lowering the risk of cardiovascular death and heart failure hospitalization in adults with heart failure

-• To lower the risk of worsening kidney disease, cardiovascular death, and hospitalization in adults with chronic kidney disease at risk of progression
+• Lowering the risk of worsening kidney disease, cardiovascular death, and hospitalization in adults with chronic kidney disease at risk of progression

-• To lower the risk of cardiovascular death in adults with Type 2 diabetes who also have cardiovascular disease
+• Lowering the risk of cardiovascular death in adults with Type 2 diabetes who also have cardiovascular disease

 Januvia and Jardiance are both prescribed for Type 2 diabetes, but they are not the same.
 Both have unique ways of controlling blood sugar.